What is self harm?

 Why do young people self harm?

-Young people often report that they self harm to try to manage intense emotional pain.
-Many feel overwhelmed by difficult feelings, thoughts or memories.
-For some young people, it can seem like there’s no other way to deal with what’s happening or express what they’re feeling.
+Young people often report that they self harm to try to manage distressing emotions.
+Many may feel overwhelmed by difficult feelings, thoughts or memories.
+Sometimes people can self harm just to feel something, or it may seem like self harm is the only thing that helps.

-Self harm might give relief for a moment, but it doesn’t help fix the problem.
-With the right help, people can learn more effective ways to cope.
+Self harm might give relief for a moment, but it doesn’t help ‘fix’ the problem.
+With the right help, people can learn different ways to cope and over time will rely less on self harm as a strategy.

 What can I do if I self harm?

-If you’ve been self harming or thinking about self harming, it’s important that you know there are people who can support you and want to support you.
+If you’ve been self harming or thinking about self harming, it’s important to remember that self harm is a way to cope with and manage something.
+With the help of others, you can learn skills and be supported to cope with whatever is distressing you.
+If you’re self harming or thinking about self harm remember that there are people who can support you and want to support you.

 It’s useful to look for help when problems are starting out.
-Telling a trusted family member, friend or teacher what you’re going through is a good first step.
+Talking with a trusted family member, friend, teacher, or Elder about what you’re experiencing is a good first step.

 What if I don’t feel ready to talk to someone I know?